eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_helm.md

 - [Visual Studio Code](https://code.visualstudio.com/) with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.
 For information on how to install extensions on Visual Studio Code, see [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).
 - Completed the tutorial [How to create a vehicle app](/docs/python-sdk/tutorial_how_to_create_a_vehicle_app.md)

-## Prepare a Helm chart
+## Use the sample Helm chart

-If the Vehicle App has been created from the Python template repository, a sample Helm chart is already available under `deploy/SeatAdjusterApp`.
+If the Vehicle App has been created from the Python template repository, a sample Helm chart is already available under `deploy/VehicleApp` and can be used as it is without any modification.
+This sample chart is using the values from `deploy/VehicleApp/values.yaml` file, during the deployment of the VehicleApp, the neccessary app attributes from the `AppManifest.json` (e.g. `app name` and `app port`) will overwite the default values from the sample helm chart via the `deploy_vehicleapp.sh` script.

+## Prepare a new Helm chart

-This will be adapted to deploy a new vehicle app, which is called `my_vehicle_app` for this walkthrough.
+If you would like to write a new helm chart, this section will guide you to adapt and deploy a new vehicle app, which is called `my_vehicle_app` for this walkthrough.

 1. Start Visual Studio Code and open the previously created Vehicle App repository.
 1. Create a new folder `my_vehicle_app` under `deploy`
-1. Copy all files from the `deploy/SeatAdjusterApp` folder to the new folder `deploy/my_vehicle_app`.
+1. Copy all files from the `deploy/VehicleApp` folder to the new folder `deploy/my_vehicle_app`.
-1. Rename the file `deploy/my_vehicle_app/helm/templates/seatadjuster.yaml` to `deploy/my_vehicle_app/helm/templates/my_vehicle_app.yaml`
+1. Rename the file `deploy/my_vehicle_app/helm/templates/vehicleapp.yaml` to `deploy/my_vehicle_app/helm/templates/my_vehicle_app.yaml`
 1. Open `deploy/my_vehicle_app/helm/Chart.yaml` and change the name of the chart to `my_vehicle_app` and provide a meaningful description.

    ```yaml